Rube Goldberg Machine Contest

-The Rube Goldberg Machine Contest is a contest in which students ages 8-18 build devices to complete a simple task in a minimum of twenty steps and a maximum of seventy five, in the style of American cartoonist Rube Goldberg.
-The contest is held both internationally and during the Covid-19 pandemic, digitally.
+The Rube Goldberg Machine Contest is a contest in which students of all ages build Rube Goldberg machines to complete an everyday task in the style of American cartoonist Rube Goldberg.
+The contest is held internationally and, after the Covid-19 pandemic, digitally.
 Live regional contests and local and regional winners are eligible and invited to compete in the national contest.

 Judging

 Teams of students arrive at the competition with a Rube Goldberg machine designed to accomplish the task of the year.
 Teams of students compete with machines designed to complete the same task under identical parameters.
 Each machine, depending on age level, must use anywhere from 10-75 steps and complete the task within two minutes.
 Prior to the 2015 contest, machines used up to 200 steps.
 Students typically choose a theme, often relating to popular films or historical periods.

 Scoring is based on reliability, task completion, most challenging transfers of energy, artistry, creativity, theme, teamwork, and the "Goldberg spirit" of humor.
 If the machine malfunctions, team members are permitted to manually guide it to the next step; a penalty is assessed for each intervention.
 Scoring is determined by a series of judges and referees.